rolldown/rolldown/docs/guide/in-depth/why-bundlers.md

 ## Improve JavaScript execution performance

-JavaScript is a interpreted language, and modern JavaScript engines often employ advanced JIT compilation to make it run faster.
+JavaScript is an interpreted language, and modern JavaScript engines often employ advanced JIT compilation to make it run faster.
 However, there is also non-trivial cost involved in parsing and compiling JavaScript.

 Sending less JavaScript code not only saves bandwidth - it also means less JavaScript needs to be compiled and evaluated in the browser, leading to faster application startup time.